 Values that "bind" them together.
 You can

 upload them to the data sheet and bind the columns to the relevant column bindings.
+You can also add an optional column which will act as a filter and/or multiple columns which contain extra information you want to include in popups.

 If something does not look right, it is possible that you need to change the type of data for the X and/or the Y axis, as the heatmap can accommodate both numerical and categorical data.